helderm/shalk/README.md

 # shalk

-Shalk is a poem text generator!
+Shalk is a text generator for poems!
+With it you can create Haikus, Tankas and even some rhyming Quatrains!
+Give it a try!

 ### Installing